Course Design Online

 Providing Effective Feedback Online

 How can you manage students’ need for timely, meaningful, and effective feedback in your online classes?
 How can you use feedback to motivate students?
-This faculty discussion was based on Chapter 5: “Giving Feedback” from Small Teaching Online by Flower Darby with James Lang.
-This chapter discusses research-tested ways to integrate feedback into your schedule, be creative with virtual office hours, streamline grading with technology, and use media to offer meaningful comments.
+Chapter 5: “Giving Feedback” from Small Teaching Online by Flower Darby with James Lang (Available as an ebook through the AOK library) discusses research-tested ways to integrate feedback into your schedule, be creative with virtual office hours, streamline grading with technology, and use media to offer meaningful comments.

 Additional Resources